1854books/VCRM/README.md

 Cataloging in Publication Data

-Name: Kardama Devahuti, 2023— author<br>
+Name: The Joker, 2023— author<br>
-Title: The Vedic context of religions of man/ Kardama Devahuti<br>
+Title: The Vedic context of religions of man/ The Joker<br>
 ASIN:<br>
 Subjects: 1.
 Religion 2.
 History<br>